IBJJF Pans 2021 Results, Fellipe Andrew Double Gold, Yara's Gritty Performance And More

 CALIFORNIA IS STILL JIU-JITSU’S USA MECCA

-There has been a lot of talk lately regarding the rise of the state of Texas and a few other areas as the new jiu-jitsu Mecca(s), given the many high-quality athletes being developed in the Lone Star State over the past few months, particularly in the pro-circuit.
-With the nature of the Pan American Championships, whose ruleset allow for most athletes to compete (given that they’ve had enough points/achievements), many saw this event as the ultimate proving ground.
+Debate surrounding the rise of the state of Texas and a few other areas as the new jiu-jitsu Mecca(s) have been plentiful, and rightfully so, given the many high-quality athletes being developed in the Lone Star State over the past few months, who’ve been particularly active in the pro-circuit.
+Given the nature of the Pan American Championships, an open tournament for most athletes (given that they’ve had enough points/achievements on their records), many saw this event as the ultimate proving ground for the “Best BJJ State” battle.

 For this very reason, we were curious to find out what would come of this Pans Championship when addressing these new “state races”.
 Would Texas show a rise in performance?
-Taking into account that many Brazilian athletes opted not to travel to the USA amidst the pandemic, the results showed a clear dominance by California at the upper echelon of the sport.
+The results are out.
+Taking into account that many Brazilian athletes opted not to travel to the USA amidst the current pandemic-driven travel restrictions, the results showed a clear dominance by California at the upper echelon of the sport.
 The Golden State took home 9 of the 19 gold medals available at the adult black belt level.
 The second most important state (in this limited Pans sample) was São Paulo who, despite only bringing forth a very small number of athletes, managed to take home 3 gold medals.
-Below are the results of the tournament at the adult black belt state.
+Below are the results of the tournament at the adult black belt level.

 2021 IBJJF Pan American Gold Medalists